 Community service providers act as an integral part of this approach.
 These services provide emergency relief, exit programs, supported accommodation, drug rehabilitation, methadone and trauma counselling.
 In doing so, they help to reduce the need for individuals to be involved in street sex work.

 Agency professionals who work in this field are acutely aware of the harms and risks involved in street sex work and do not encourage women to remain in the industry, rather they work with those who are ready to change their lives to find and choose alternative opportunities.

 There are several agencies within the City of Port Phillip who offer support services to street sex workers including:

 - Sacred Heart Mission

 St Kilda Gatehouse is a not for profit organisation which works alongside those involved in street sex work, who are often marginalised and have life controlling addictions.
 It is a place where individuals feel valued and important.
 For many who come from a background of abuse and poverty it is a source of dignity and hope – where they can find the support and care needed as they attempt to build a life off the streets and beyond drug addiction.

-The Pathways to Exit program is a case management program supporting sex workers who are seeking to transition out of the Victorian sex industry.
-The program starts by helping women with things many people take for granted: doctor’s appointments, finding a safe place to sleep...then, through links with other groups like Fit For Work, who help out with job interview clothes and agencies like Centrelink and DHS, the program addresses the many things in a woman’s life that make street sex work seem like the only option available.
+The Pathways program is a case management program supporting sex workers who are seeking to transition out of the Victorian sex industry.
+The program starts by helping women with things many people take for granted such as doctor’s appointments and finding a safe place to sleep.
+Then, through links with other groups like Fit For Work, who help with job interview clothes, and agencies like Centrelink and DHS, the program addresses the many things in a woman’s life that make street sex work seem like the only option available.